To understand why I scan documents and why I scan them the way I do, you need to know what I am trying to achieve.

 Another format commonly used on web pages for simple images.
 It gives very compact files.
 It is a lossless compression, but has a limited range of formats.

 The scanning density is not stored inside the file, so the original size is unknown.
 There are only three colour formats: 2 colours (black & white), 16 colours and 256 colours.
+However, GIF supports animation which makes it useful on the web, though not for my purposes in document scanning.

 The test page as a GIF is 1536 kB in colour, 1982 kB in greyscale, and 172 kB in B&W.